arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-24.d05.md

 - 10
 - 15

 Let me share now in the heavenly vision.
-Let me hear the Vrice that expounds its true meaning.
+Let me hear the Voice that expounds its true meaning.
 For this day’s experience is part of the manifestation of a perfect order.
 I FEAR NO EVIL.

 ---